Canon Hugh Shilson-Thomas, DEAN OF CHAPEL AND CHAPLAIN

 Sam Hole, FROST SCHOLAR

-, joins the chapel this Michaelmas Term in his first year, reading.
+John Bachelor, SENIOR ORGAN SCHOLAR, is in his second year, reading.
 Music.
 He was educated at the Latymer School and studied in the Royal College of Music Junior Department, where he studied clarinet and jazz saxophone.
 At school, John involved in a wide range of musical activities, including running the big band and the male close harmony group, and working as musical director for the student-led musical.
 Also a keen composer, John recently completed a commission for the Royal College of Music Junior Department Chamber Choir.
+John holds the Associateship Diploma of the Royal College of Organists, having won prizes in both playing and paperwork during the examination, including the coveted Limpus Prize. email: jb927

 OTHER PEOPLE IN CHAPEL